 Practice saying “No”

 We all want to please people, but we shouldn’t sacrifice our own happiness to do that.
 Usually things that need to be done right away can wait a bit.
 I respect firms like Pivotal Labs because they have a very strict 9am to 6pm office hours policy, and refuse to do anything outside of those hours.
 Too many freelancers and consultants carve into their scheduled free time, sacrificing their time with friends and family, to satisfy.
-Trust me, people respect those of us don’t respond with “how high?” when asked to jump.
+Trust me, people respect those of us who don’t respond with “how high?” when asked to jump.

 Treat freelancing as a job